dtrad/chatGPTcodes/README.md

 More importantly, in some cases for cuda, the output from the transformer was wrong on concept.
 For that I created a version with "wrong" and the end, and the correct solution (edited) without "wrong"

+Some examples where made with the purpose of understanding, others where made as lectures to be used in a machine learning class.
+In general, most examples would not be good for a research project.
+At least not without a serious editing.
+However, understanding is the first step in research.

+Examples are in different languajes and topics to test and illustrate the flexibility of the tool.
+In less used languages there is more editing involved (for example, cuda required more editing than python of c++).